1920s Men’s Fashion Guide: Style of the Roaring Decade

 Warren Burke wears an argyle v-neck sweater and matching socks with knickerbockers in 1928’s The Farmer’s Daughter.
 Photo: everett225 / Deposit Photos

-As the decade neared its end, younger men took a sartorial detour, embracing the expansive proportions of “oxford bags.”
-These trousers, with their slim waist and roomy legs, were typically coupled with athletic footwear like sneakers or canvas shoes, marking a youthful pivot in casual attire.
+As the decade closed, younger men favored “oxford bags,” slim-waisted trousers with roomy legs, often worn with sneakers or canvas shoes, signaling a youthful shift in casual attire.

 White Pants